oracle/weblogic-kubernetes-operator/integration-tests/README.md

     - Make sure the weblogic image has patch p29135930 (required for the WebLogic Kubernetes Operator).

-* Command to run the tests: This will run QUICKTEST one after another test class.
+* Command to run the tests: This will run the tests sequentially.

-To run all the tests, `export QUICKTEST=false`.
+To run QUICKTEST, `export QUICKTEST=true`.

 To run the test classes in parallel, `export PARALLEL_FAILSAFE=classes`
 ```